-Bruins Wrap: Boston Drops Second Straight Game With 4-2 Loss Vs. Red Wings
+NESN

 Things got chippy toward the midway part of the period when Marchand and Filip Hronek dropped the gloves with one another behind play.
 Both were assessed five-minute majors for fighting.

 Boston killed its second penalty of the period after Krejci went off for roughing.
 Detroit amassed five shots on goal in those two minutes, but Rask stood on his head during that stretch.
-The B’s then went on the power play with 4:04 left in the second and connected Krug let a slapshot rip to make it 3-2.
+The B’s then went on the power play with 4:04 left in the second and connected when Krug let a slapshot rip to make it 3-2.

 Pastrnak looked destined to tie the game up when Marchand went cross-ice to his wide-open teammate but was robbed on an amazing save by Bernier.